openedx/edx-documentation/en_us/install_operations/source/configuration/lti/index.rst

    settings_lti

-For more information and examples of how course teams might set up a course on an external LMS as a consumer of edX course content, see `Using edX as an LTI Tool Provider`_ in the *Building and Running an edX Course* guide.
+For more information and examples of how course teams might set up a course on an external LMS as a consumer of edX course content, see :ref:`opencoursestaff:Using Open edX as an LTI Tool Provider` in the *Building and Running an edX Course* guide.

-.. include:: ../../links.rst
+.. include:: ../../../../links/links.rst